Emeliana Aiza: Tenure

 Unlike in 2009, Aiza was not nominated for reelection to a third term in 2014, concluding her active participation in politics.
 In addition to public service, Aiza's decade-long political career provided opportunities for her to complete the education she was forced to abandon in her youth.
-In 2004, in representation of a regional workers' federation, she participated in the first-ever Leadership for Transformation program, a political education course sponsored by the IDEA Foundation and the CAF – Development Bank.
-Similarly, during her time as a member of the Chamber of Deputies, Aiza simultaneously took night courses at La Paz's Gualberto Villarroel School, from which she graduated in 2013.
+In 2004, in representation of a regional workers' federation, she participated in the first-ever Leadership for Transformation Program, a political education course sponsored by the CAF – Development Bank and International IDEA.
+Throughout her service in the Chamber of Deputies, Aiza regularly attended night courses at the Gualberto Villarroel School in La Paz, from which she received her secondary school baccalaureate in 2013.